 International Women’s Day: “Don’t be shy and be confident!”

-March 8 is the International Women's Day, a global day celebrating the social, economic, cultural and political achievements of women.
+March 8 is International Women's Day, a global day celebrating the social, economic, cultural, and political achievements of women.
 The day also marks a call to action for accelerating gender parity.
-Significant activity is witnessed worldwide as groups come together to celebrate women's achievements or rally for women's equality.
+Worldwide, groups come together to celebrate women's achievements or rally for women's equality.

 HKU-PRP: What is your educational background and training?